 Bus transportation applications will be available in Infinite Campus.
-Daily bus transportation fees per students, per year for the School Year 2023-2024 was \$1,651.00 for a round-trip; and \$825.50 for one-way.
+Daily bus transportation fees per students, per year for the School Year 2025-2026 is \$1,821.00 for a round-trip; and \$910.50 for one-way.
 Fees are subject to change on an annual basis.
 This change reflects various factors, including fuel prices, maintenance costs, and operational expenses associated with providing safe and reliable transportation for our haumāna.
-As of the printing of this handbook, fees for the School Year 2024-2025 were not available.
 Bus fees are non-refundable once the school year begins.

+RIDERS WILL BE ASSIGNED A BUS PASS WHICH MUST BE USED TO TRACK STUDENTS ON THE BUS.
+LOST OR MISPLACED BUS PASSES WILL BE ASSESSED A \$10.00 REPLACEMENT FEE CHARGED TO THE STUDENT'S FACTS ACCOUNT.
 Financial assistance for bus service is available for qualified students.
 Priority is given to students who have met the application deadline.
 All remaining spaces will be awarded on a first-come-first-served basis.
 Students not selected may be placed on a waiting list for the school year.